Do not message me unless you've read my profile. THANKS.

 I am a typical guy in some respects, but not so much in others.
-I sometimes enjoy listening to loud, fast, hardcore music, but I have essentially zero interest in other stereotypical "guy" things, like cars and sports.
-I would much rather watch videos of cute baby animals on Youtube than watch a football game, and I have no qualms about admitting it.
+I sometimes enjoy loud, aggressive music and action movies, but I couldn't care less about competitive sports, fast cars, drinking beer, shooting guns, or et cetera.
+I'm the type of guy who would rather watch Youtube videos of cute baby animals than watch a football game, and I have no qualms about admitting it.
 To pretend otherwise would just be putting on an air of phony machismo, and that's not what I'm about.
+Gender stereotypes are bullshit.

 I'm currently attending school at the University of Utah, working on completing my degree in Computer Science.

 I'm not generally a fan of labels, but I consider myself a humanist, feminist, rationalist, freethinker, and skeptic, among other things.
 I am a bit of a science enthusiast.
 I enjoy learning about new and interesting scientific discoveries, and just about anything else, really.
 I crave knowledge in all its forms.
 I also enjoy reading, watching movies/TV, playing video games, and traveling to new and interesting places.
 My favorite Internet cats are Maru and Li'l Bub.
 My favorite color is red, my favorite direction is east, and my favorite fruit is purple.